Fiat: History

-Fiat made military machinery and vehicles during World War II for the Army and Regia Aeronautica and later for the Germans.
-Fiat made fighter aircraft like the biplane CR.42 Falco, which was one of the most common Italian aircraft, along with Savoia-Marchettis, as well as light tanks (obsolete compared to their German and Soviet counterparts) and armored vehicles.
-The best Fiat aircraft was the G.55 fighter, which arrived too late and in too limited numbers.
-In 1943, the year Benito Mussolini was overthrown, the National Liberation Committee removed the Agnelli family from leadership roles in Fiat because of its ties to Mussolini's government.
+FIAT made military machinery and vehicles during World War II for the Army and Regia Aeronautica and later for the Germans.
+FIAT made fighter aircraft like the biplane CR.42 Falco, which was one of the most common Italian aircraft, along with Savoia-Marchettis, as well as light tanks (obsolete compared to their German and Soviet counterparts) and armored vehicles.
+The best FIAT aircraft was the G.55 fighter, which arrived too late and in too limited numbers.

+In March 1943 the company's Turin plants were the origin of the first mass strikes in wartime Italy, which began at Mirafiori on 5 March and spread across northern Italy.

+Later that year, after Benito Mussolini was overthrown, the National Liberation Committee removed the Agnelli family from leadership roles in FIAT because of its ties to Mussolini's government.
 They were not returned until 1963, when Giovanni's grandson, Gianni, took over as general manager until 1966, and as chairman until 1996.

-In 1970, Fiat employed more than 100,000 in Italy when its production reached the highest number, 1.4 million cars, in that country.
-As of 2002, Fiat built more than 1 million vehicles at six plants in Italy and the country accounted for more than a third of the company's revenue.
+In 1970, FIAT employed more than 100,000 in Italy when its production reached the highest number, 1.4 million cars, in that country.
+As of 2002, FIAT built more than 1 million vehicles at six plants in Italy and the country accounted for more than a third of the company's revenue.

 Towards the end of 1976, it was announced that the Libyan government was to take a shareholding in the company in return for a capital injection.
 Other aspects of the Libyan agreement included the construction of a truck and bus plant at Tripoli.
-Chairman Agnelli candidly described the deal as "a classic petro-money recycling operation which will strengthen the Italian reserves, provide Fiat with fresh capital and give the group greater tranquility in which to carry out its investment programmes".
+Chairman Agnelli candidly described the deal as "a classic petro-money recycling operation which will strengthen the Italian reserves, provide FIAT with fresh capital and give the group greater tranquility in which to carry out its investment programmes".

-On 29 January 2014, it was announced that Fiat S.p.A. (the former owner of Fiat Group) was to be merged into a new Netherlands-based holding company Fiat Chrysler Automobiles NV (FCA).
-On 1 August 2014, Fiat S.p.A. received the necessary shareholder approval to proceed with the merger, which became effective on 12 October 2014.
-FCA merged in 2019 with the French manufacturer PSA Group, with the new conglomerate being named Stellantis in 2020.
+On 29 January 2014, it was announced that FIAT Group was to be merged with Chrysler Group into a new holding company FIAT-Chrysler Automobiles (FCA).
+On 1 August 2014, FIAT Group received the necessary shareholder approval to proceed with the merger, which became effective on 12 October 2014.

+In 2021, FCA merged with the French manufacturer PSA Group, with the new conglomerate being named Stellantis.